backdrop-contrib/content_moderation/README.txt

     Admin > Configuration > Workbench > Workbench Moderation > Check Permissions

-Select a Drupal role, an intended moderation task, and the relevant node types, and Workbench Moderation will give you a report of possible missing permissions.
+Select a Backdrop role, an intended moderation task, and the relevant node types, and Workbench Moderation will give you a report of possible missing permissions.
 Permissions configuration depends heavily on your configuration, so the report may flag permissions as missing even when a particular role has enough access to